-• Include queuing methods at entry points that allows patrons/public to visualise safe physical distancing such as markers on the ground, markers on a fence line etc.

-Page 15 of 34 VERSION UPDATE No.1 - 11 AUGUST 2020 Taking a measurement of the area will assist in understanding a safe queuing number.

-- If you have restrictions to queuing space it may benefit to have earlier opening times to the event site to minimise queuing.
+- Include queuing methods at entry points that allows patrons/public to visualise safe physical distancing such as markers on the ground, markers on a fence line etc. Taking a measurement of the area will assist in understanding a safe queuing number. - If you have restrictions to queuing space it may benefit to have earlier opening times to the event site to minimise queuing.
 Advertising this information to patrons will also assist. - Provide handwashing facilities (running water, soap and paper towels) where practicable at entry/exit points.
 People should be able to wash their hands when they get to the event and leave.
-If this is not practicable, provide hand sanitiser dispensing stations. - Include signage with correct hygiene protocols, such as correct handwashing technique. - Advertise the access and exit strategies of your event to patrons where practicable if a ticketed event include this as part of the ticketing/booking service, if using a website or social platform include this within the information available - Increase frequency of public transport or chartered vehicles related to the event (where applicable), to prevent unnecessary crowds/queues - Stagger the arrival and departure of patrons (possibly by staggering performance times).
+If this is not practicable, provide hand sanitiser dispensing stations. - Include signage with correct hygiene protocols, such as correct handwashing technique. - Advertise the access and exit strategies of your event to patrons where practicable - if a ticketed event include this as part of the ticketing/booking service, if using a website or social platform include this within the information available

+- Increase frequency of public transport or chartered vehicles related to the event (where applicable), to prevent unnecessary crowds/queues - Stagger the arrival and departure of patrons (possibly by staggering performance times).